-On Tuesday 19 August, we will host a webinar specifically for cattle farmers to explain how they can access funding for an Animal Health and Welfare Review and the follow-up vet visit for endemic diseases.
-In this post, we share an overview of the webinar and a link to sign up.
+On Tuesday 19 August, we hosted a webinar specifically for cattle farmers explaining how they can access funding for an Animal Health and Welfare Review and the follow-up vet visit for endemic diseases.
+In this post, we share an overview of the webinar and a link to watch the recording.

 The Fair Dealing Obligations (Pigs) Regulations 2025 (FDOP2025) will come into force from 13 August.
 FDOP2025 is designed to make contracts fairer and more transparent across the pig industry.
 In this guest post, Richard Thompson, the Agricultural Supply Chain Adjudicator (ASCA) shares an overview.